 Before trying to measure the saddle’s width with this method, a better way to determine how wide the tree of a saddle is is to lift the flap on both sides and look for a buckle guard with a maker’s mark stamped on it.
 If you can find the flap of leather emblazoned with the manufacturer’s name or the model name, there is often a number stamped in a discrete corner of that piece of leather.
 The number should range from 27-33, with the vast majority of saddles falling in the 30-32 range (31 being “average”)

 Underneath an English Saddle: Panels

-This photo shows the underside of an English saddle.
+Tese photos show the underside of two English saddles.
 These padded channels are called panels and should feel firmly stuffed but smooth, not lumpy or overstuffed in some areas and not others.
-The best saddles are stuffed with pure wool, of varying qualities, but cheap saddles are reportedly stuffed with newspapers, sawdust, or worse.
-Recently some saddle companies have created saddles with memory foam panels, but the merits of this material for saddles hasn’t yet stood the test of time.
+The best saddles are stuffed with pure wool.
+Cheap saddles are stuffed with newspapers, sawdust, or worse!
+Recently some saddle companies have created saddles with memory foam panels, but the merits of this material for saddles haven’t yet stood the test of time.

 Under the Skirt of an English Saddle

 This photo shows what is concealed under the “skirt” of an English saddle.
 The skirt is the piece of leather covering the equipment shown here.
 When mounted, the skirt is directly under the upper thigh of the rider.

 The most important piece of equipment concealed by the skirt is the stirrup bar.
 The stirrup bar is a solid piece of metal securely anchored to the tree (the “skeleton” of the saddle) and is the bar to which the stirrup leathers attach.
 At the end of the stirrup bar is a lever which can be left open (as shown) or set in the up position For all activities except eventing, fox hunting, and serious endurance riding, the stirrup bar should be left in the down position.